VAMDC/NodeSoftware/doc/source/addit.rst

 their states.
 The linking indexes between the tables (usually an integer) are then directly suited to be used as the IDs above because the generator formats it as described.

-In order to do this, it is good to be aware of the following Djangoism: Consider the example data model from :ref:`here <thedatamodel>` and that *s* is an instance of the *State* model.
-Then *s.species* is, contrary to non-ForeignKey fields, not the key value of the corresponding spiecies, but the actual instance of the species model.
+In order to do this, it is good to be aware of the following Djangoism:
+Consider the example data model from :ref:`here <thedatamodel>` and that *s* is an instance of the *State* model.
+Then *s.energy* gives the value of the energy column in the database, as you expect. *s.species* however is, contrary to non-ForeignKey fields, not the key value of the corresponding species, but the actual instance of the species model because Django tries to be smart and convenient.
+Now we could use *s.species.id* to get the key value, but this would be slow since we would unnecessarily traverse into the species table to get it.
+The better way is to use *s.species_id* which is provided automatically, i.e. **for any ForeignKey field xyz there is a field xyz_id which holds the key value instead of the linked object.**